Does Writing with Language Models Reduce Content Diversity?: Data Collection

 \subsection{Experiment Setup}

-We recruit participants from Upwork who are fluent in English and have prior experience in writing or copyediting on the platform.
+We recruit participants from Upwork who are native English speakers and have prior experience in writing or copyediting on the platform.
 We provide further details on participant recruitment and remuneration in \Cref{sec:user_recruitment}.
 We then collect essays from three settings: a control group, where participants write essays without any model help; an LLM treatment group, where participants write with the help of a base language model; and a feedback-tuned LLM treatment group, where participants write with a language model finetuned on human feedback.
 We distinguish the two types of language models because prior work has shown that finetuning language models on human feedback tends to decrease the entropy of the output distribution \cite{bai2022training} and thus may decrease text diversity in general.
 We henceforth refer to the three settings as \textbf{\hacc}, \textbf{\llmacc}, and \textbf{\rlhfacc} respectively.

-We obtain model continuations from the OpenAI API using \texttt{davinci} as the base language model and \texttt{text-da-vinci-003} as the feedback-tuned language model.
+We obtain model continuations from the OpenAI API using \texttt{davinci} as the base language model and \texttt{text-davinci-003} as the feedback-tuned language model.
 To avoid reduced diversity due to decoding, we use a decoding strategy biased towards higher entropy.
 Specifically, we sample continuations from both models with a temperature of $0.9$ and a frequency penalty of $0.5$ (detailed parameters listed in \Cref{sec:decoder_param}), following the ``high randomness'' setting from \citet{lee2022coauthor}.

 Each participant is asked to complete a session consisting of three essay writing tasks---one in each of the three settings and each on a different topic.
 In each session, the order of the three settings and the assignment of topics are randomized.
-Each essay takes $15$ minutes on average and a session is usually completed under one hour.
+Each essay takes $15$ minutes on average.
 In total, we obtained $10$ essays on each of the $10$ topics for each setting, resulting in $300$ essays in total.